groupvine/gv-doc/social/index.md

 was sent by a group Admin, then the confirmation email is sent directly back to the sender for their confirmation.
 If the email was sent by a group Editor, then the responsibility for confirming the email depends on the "Group moderation" setting.

-If disabled (the default), then the confirmation is handled the same way, being sent directly back to the sender.
-If enabled, then the confirmation email is instead sent to all group Admins who, in addition to guarding against spammers, can also moderate the group emails sent by Editors to deny distribution of any they feel are not appropriate for their group membership.
+* If "Group moderation" is disabled (the default), then the confirmation is handled the same way, being sent directly back to the sender.

+* If "Group moderation" is enabled, then the confirmation email is instead sent to the group Admins who, in addition to guarding against spammers, can also moderate the group emails sent by Editors to deny distribution of any they feel are not appropriate for their group membership.

 For group emails generated within your online group account, only emails sent by Editors and with the "Group moderation" setting enabled